 HR managers generally have to manually complete various routine tasks while looking for and interviewing candidates.
 This also frequently requires the involvement of top management.
 As we have faced these issues, we wondered how we could improve and automate our HRM workflows?

-As the recruitment process in our firm is fairly standardized and routine, we decided to optimize it by using Artificial Intelligence software.
+As the recruitment process in our firm is fairly standardized and routine, we decided to optimize it by using Artificial Intelligence in software development.

 Our team began with creating a proof-of-concept to check the idea of a machine learning solution and understand how to extend it.
 In the future, this PoC was intended to deliver value to other businesses, too.
 Our main objective was to test the power of an Artificial Intelligence product to meet our current HRM needs and then help our customers with the same problems.

-When it comes to building machine learning software, a common question is where to start.
+When it comes to machine learning software development, a common question is where to start.
 Picking specific libraries, the best ML models, architecture?
 Too far, too fast!

 Fortunately, we are not just a team of skilled engineers whose only goal is to write technically perfect code, and software development is not the only thing that we do!